FAQs

 Can you be both my doula & my therapist?

-No, I am unable to be both an individual’s doula & their therapist as to prevent dual relationships from occurring.
+No, I am unable to be someone’s doula & their therapist as to prevent dual relationships from occurring.
 A doula and a therapist are two very different roles and I want to support each client ethically and appropriately.
 I provide referrals to other perinatal therapists in the area for my doula clients that request that support.

 Do you accept insurance?